honeycombio/observability-day-workshop/README.md

 ## Workshop Agenda

 1. Hello!
 Welcome to Advanced Instrumentation with OpenTelemetry.
-A few slides (LINK)
+A few [slides](https://docs.google.com/presentation/d/1jNJCuns5wrL9sOJfT8yAaQ5HR5bc_e1d6i88oGspe2k/edit?usp=sharing)
 2. Look at this app.
 It has default instrumentation.
 3. Run this app.
 See what the traces look like.
 4. Improve the traces.